Estimated reading time: 27 minutes

 The tax authorities in Spain link to HMRC and other governments to swap data about foreign nationals who are tax resident elsewhere who control money or investments in Spain.

-Similarly, the countries in the Common Reporting Standard (CRS) receive data from Spain’s tax authority about residents with offshore accounts and investments elsewhere.
+Similarly, the Common Reporting Standard (CRS) countries receive data from Spain’s tax authority about residents with offshore accounts and investments elsewhere.

 Spain belongs to CRS and US-centric version, the Foreign Account Tax Compliance Act (FATCA).

 Retiring to Spain does not stop you claiming some state benefits that paid in the UK.

 To check what is available, check out these two online tools:

 - The British government guide to claiming benefits if you retire abroad